Laura Mae Martin is Google’s productivity advisor. She coaches Google employees (from new hires to executives) on how to master email.

 The result: improved productivity, lower stress, and better work-life balance.

-In this post, we’ll share Laura’s tips on how to use email effectively.
+In this post, we’ll share Laura's Gmail productivity tips.
 These tips will work with your existing email client.

 Here’s what you’ll learn: